oracle/graal/docs/tools/vscode/graalvm/README.md

 The installation will start immediately.
 The wizard will download the package from [Github](https://github.com/graalvm/graalvm-ce-builds/releases) in the background and display progress.

-Once the installation completes, the **Install Optional GraalVM Components** window will pop up prompting you to install additional language runtimes and utilities (Native Image, Node.js support, LLVM, Python, Ruby, etc.) to the core package:
+Once the installation completes, the **Install Optional GraalVM Components** window will pop up prompting you to install additional language runtimes and utilities (Native Image, JavaScript, Node.js, LLVM, Python, Ruby, etc.) to the core package:

 ![Install Optional GraalVM Components](images/install_optional_components_popup.png)